-Time Horizon Universe Benchmarks Index Benchmarks Rolling market cycle (approximately 3-5 years). the median of a comparable Net of investment management fees, the total rate of return should exceed the Benchmark Index 1 .
-Volatility, as measured by the standard deviation of quarterly returns, should be no greater than 150% of the Benchmark Index 1 .
+Time Horizon Universe Benchmarks Index Benchmarks Rolling market cycle (approximately 3-5 years). above the median of a Net of investment management fees, the total rate of return should exceed the Benchmark Index 1 .
+Volatility, as measured by the standard deviation of quarterly returns, should be similar to the Benchmark Index 1 .